top of page

 Kids are usually super hungry when they get home from school.
 Give them healthy options, and small portions for after-school snacks, teaching the difference between healthy snacks and ‘sometimes treats’.

 There is plenty of time for sweet treats or crunchy carbs later after you've gotten some of the 'good stuff' into their bodies.
+When we structure after-school snacks like this including limiting portions and drinks, it leads to better overall success at dinnertime.

-The key here really is to only make available those snacks that you want your kids to choose from.
+The key here is to only make available those snacks that you want your kids to choose from.

-resistance as you adopt these new 'house rules'.
-5. Do whatever you can as part of the evening routine to make your school mornings go smoother.
-It is SO helpful to prepare school lunches the evening before so that finishing up in the morning will be more of a breeze.
+Know ahead of time what you will do...what behavior plan you will have in place to manage resistance as you adopt these new 'house rules'.
+Do whatever you can as part of the evening routine to make your school mornings go smoother.
+It is so helpful to prepare school lunches the evening before so that finishing up in the morning will be more of a breeze.

 All blog content shared through HealthSmart!
 Kids is for informational purposes only and not to be construed as medical advice.
 Always talk with your qualified health care provider for managing your health care needs.